Configure Sendmail MTA on CentOS 8 to work as SMTP Relay

 [root@chronos ~]# hostnamectl set-hostname chronos

-Include your hostname in /etc/hosts file:
+Include your hostname in the /etc/hosts file:

 [root@chronos ~]# cat /etc/hosts